 The moment you walk into an airport or set one foot on a plane, never crack any jokes about things that could be perceived as a threat to security.
 Keep in mind that aeroplane staff has the authority to kick you off the plane and that’s about the last thing you want to happen.

-Some passengers tend to think that the aeroplane is a bar with wings, and they have a bit too much to drink.
+Some passengers think that the aeroplane is a bar with wings.
+And so, they end up drinking a little too much.
 Alcohol can easily dehydrate one’s body.
-Now, if you factor in the low humidity and thin-air inside an aeroplane, you can get intoxicated quicker and feel its effects harder than usual.
+Now, consider the low humidity and thin-air inside an aeroplane.
+You can get intoxicated quicker.
 Boozing too much can also weaken your immune system, according to research, and get sick while travelling is the last thing you need.

-If you’re flying for more than four hours, resist the temptation of staying glued to your seat for the entire duration of your trip.
+If you’re flying for more than four hours, don’t stay glued to your seat for the entire trip.
 If you do, you’re putting yourself at risk of developing Deep Vein Thrombosis (DVT).

 To avoid this, stand up and walk around.
 You need to promote good circulation and blood flow and prevent the risk of thrombosis from happening.

-No matter how rough your trip is turning out to be, always remember to be nice to the aeroplane crew and flight attendants.
-Remember that they are doing their best to ensure all passengers have a pleasant and safe flight.
+No matter how rough you’re feeling, always be nice to the aeroplane crew and flight attendants.
+Remember that they are doing their best to ensure all passengers have a pleasant flight.
 You never know when you’ll need help and rely on the kindness of your fellow human beings.

 One more thing…